 Make sure you rest as much as you need to on this climb and that you are carrying enough water.
-Once you have reached Tangboche, there are a number of places to eat and drink, though these are mostly outdoor eating areas which are quite exposed, so make sure you have a hat and gloves with you.
+Once you have reached Tengboche, there are a number of places to eat and drink, though these are mostly outdoor eating areas which are quite exposed, so make sure you have a hat and gloves with you.
 The views of Everest and the surrounding peaks from here are spectacular on a clear day and you can see the route continuing on toward base camp.

 The monastery itself is wonderful, and you can go inside it and watch the monks chanting.
-If you are feeling strong, you can carry on down the other side of the ridge for about 30 - 40 minutes on a shallowly descending path through a rhododendron forest to Devuche, where there are a few teahouses and a small nunnery in a very peaceful location.
-From Tangboche, you return the way you came, descending back down to the river and then climbing up through the pine forest to Tashinga.
+If you are feeling strong, you can carry on down the other side of the ridge for about 30 to 40 minutes on a shallowly descending path through a rhododendron forest to Devuche, where there are a few teahouses and a small nunnery in a very peaceful location.
+From Tengboche, you return the way you came, descending back down to the river and then climbing up through the pine forest to Tashinga.

 Experience it for yourself